 According to the articles, Calgary police reported that plate thefts have risen by more than 80% from 2014 to 2015, with about 7,000 licence plates stolen annually.
 Edmonton, in 2012, saw more than 2,000 plates stolen.
 That is a lot of thefts.

-Another possible reason is that people want to avoid paying tolls and avoid license plate recognition systems.
-One can imagine the time it takes out of your schedule to defend yourself against the red light tickets generated by your plates but the photos are not actually of your car (Read Article).
+Plates can be sold in exchange for money or drugs.
+They are stolen by a person who can’t get insurance therefore can’t obtain a vehicle registration.
+The Repo man is looking for their car.
+People might want to avoid paying tolls and avoid license plate recognition systems.
+You can imagine the time it takes out of your day to defend yourself against red light tickets generated by your plates but the photos are not actually of your car (read article).

-One trick to be aware of is that when a plate is stolen from a car, it may actually be switched with another similar plate.
+One trick to be aware of is that when a plate is stolen from a car, it might actually be switched with another similar plate.
 When you walk past your car you might not even notice that your actual plate has gone missing, hence it doesn’t get reported to the police.

 Thieves can swap plates between two cars that are very similar, one of which is stolen.
-The owner of the stolen car will report the car stolen but the owner of the non-stolen car will get pulled over instead of the thieves.
-If they make multiple plate switches such as this, then finding the stolen car can be difficult.
+The owner of the stolen car will report the car stolen, but the owner of the non-stolen car will get pulled over instead of the thieves.
+If they make multiple plate switches such as this, finding the stolen car can be difficult.

 - Consider getting anti-theft screws that require a special tool to install and remove.
-In some jurisdictions, the authorities may provide these screws to you for free.
+In some jurisdictions, the authorities might provide these screws to you for free.
 If possible, put in all four screws to make the plate removal more arduous.